-Breast changes are a normal part of pregnancy and occur as a result of hormonal fluctuations.
-Changes to the breasts can occur as early as 1 week after conception, and they can continue right up until the birth of the baby and beyond.
+Breast changes during pregnancy can occur as a result of hormonal fluctuations.
+Changes to the breasts when pregnant can occur as early as 1 week after conception and continue right up until the birth of the baby and afterward.

 In this article, we discuss the breast changes that are most common during each trimester.
 We also provide some tips on easing breast discomfort when pregnant.

-It is important to note that breast changes vary from woman to woman, and not everyone will develop all of the symptoms below.
+It is important to note that breast changes vary from person to person, and not everyone will develop all of the symptoms below.

-During weeks 0 to 13 of pregnancy, women may experience:
+During weeks 0–13 of pregnancy, symptoms may include: